It’s Groundhog Day. What books would you read over and over again?

 Notify me of new posts via email.

-I write thrillers, including UNSUB, the Jo Beckett series, and the Evan Delaney novels.
+I write thrillers, including the UNSUB series, the Jo Beckett novels, and the Evan Delaney series.
 You can find me in Austin, Texas.
 Read here about the writing life and the lies that pay my bills.